FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe.md

 Example: \
   `##fileDate=20120921`

-**##bioinformatics_source (URL or URI)**: Analytic approach usually consisting of chains of bioinformatics tools for creating the VCF file specified as the DOI of a publication, or more generally as URL/URI, like a public repository for the scripts used. \
+**##bioinformatics_source (URL or URI)**: Analytic approach usually consisting of chains of bioinformatics tools for creating the VCF file specified as the DOI of a publication, or more generally as URL/URI, like a public repository for the scripts used.
+The preferred way to describe this would be to use WorkflowHub.eu (possibly in CWL format) and to be fully transparent about the bioinformatics toolchain used to generate the results. \
 \
 Example: \
 ` ##bioinformatics_source="doi.org/10.1038/s41588-018-0266-x"`